 Wildlife comes in all shapes and sizes.
-Wildlife has a wide range of tolerance for human presence.
-And wildlife photographers have a wide range of get-close skills (and motivation).
-Adding to the complication, wildlife images can be framed in a variety of ways ranging from tight head shots to full body portraits to wide environmental portraits.
+Wildlife has a wide range of tolerance for human presence, and wildlife photographers have a wide range of get-close skills, patience, time, and motivation.
+Adding complication is wildlife images can be framed in a variety of ways ranging from tight headshots to wide environmental portraits.
 All this results in a wide range of focal lengths being useful for the pursuit of wildlife photography.

-For the more popular, more tightly framed wildlife portraits, the above mentioned issues combine to create a challenge in determining the best focal length for a wildlife lens.

-A kit of lenses in various focal lengths is the best option, but for one-lens kits, wildlife photographers usually need as much focal length as they can carry or can afford.
-It is usually easier to get farther away from wildlife than it is to get closer.
-Get too close and your subject is off to the next county.
-The farther away you can photograph your subject from, the more likely you will have time to get multiple natural shots of your wild subject.
-Longer focal lengths also make it easier to create a strong background blur - that makes your subject stand out from the often distracting background.
+A kit of lenses in various focal lengths is the ideal option for wildlife photographers.
+Wildlife photographers opting for a one-lens kit usually need as much focal length as they can carry or afford because it is generally easier to get farther away from wildlife than it is to get closer.
+The farther away you can photograph your subject from, the more likely you will have time to get multiple natural shots of your wild subject before it departs.
+Longer focal lengths also make it easier to create a strong background blur that makes your subject stand out from the often distracting background.
 I don't recall ever a bird photographer or anyone photographing potentially dangerous game ever complain about having too much focal length, but be mindful that heat shimmer/haze/waves can be negatively impact long distance image quality.
 Sometimes getting closer is the better option.

 If your subject is not moving or is moving slowly, image stabilization can be a huge asset for low light wildlife photography.
-A tripod or other support can alternatively be used if this works with your photography scenario.
+A tripod, monopod, or other support can alternatively or additionally be used.

 Impressive Performing Lens